-Hawaii is a favorite vacation spot for many families and if you’re looking for things to do on Oahu with kids, I’ve got an entire list for you!
+Many families consider Hawaii a favorite vacation spot.
+If you’re looking for things to do on Oahu with kids, I’ve got an entire list for you!
 I’ve also added some extra info at the end to help you even more.

-There’s so much to do in Oahu with kids, you’ll want to have at least a rough idea of what you’ll be doing each day.
-That way you can make necessary reservations ahead of time.
+There’s so much to do in Oahu with kids so you’ll want to have at least a rough idea of what you’ll be doing each day.
+That way, you can make necessary reservations ahead of time.

-I’ve also made note of any activities that are included in the Go Oahu Pass since that can be a great way to save money on excursions.
+I’ve also noted any activities included in the Go Oahu Pass, which can be a great way to save money on excursions.

 (Note: the 3, 5 and 7 Day passes allow you to choose one premium attraction and as many of the general attractions as you’d like.)